Trend 1 – Single Family Office Leadership

 Trend 6 – Impact Investments

-Please see the PDF version of this article for important citations and disclosures.
+Please see the PDF version of this article, Top 6 Family Office Trends in 2022, for important disclosures.

-This article was published in the Family Office Magazine Spring Issue.
+The original version of this article was published in the Family Office Magazine 2021 Spring Issue.